IntelliTect/Coalesce/docs/stacks/vue/layers/api-clients.md

     The principal data returned by the previous request.
 Will be set to null if the last response received returned no data (e.g. if the response was an error response)

 `validationIssues: ValidationIssue[] | null`
     Any validation issues returned by the previous request.
-This is never populated automatically by Coalesce, and is therefore is only used if you have written custom code to populate it in your :ref:`Behaviors` or :ref:`ModelMethods`.
+This is never populated automatically by Coalesce, and is therefore is only used if you have written custom code to populate it in your [Behaviors](/modeling/model-components/behaviors.md) or [Methods](/modeling/model-components/methods.md).

 ListResult-based Callers
 ''''''''''''''''''''''''